Tesla Press Information

 Over-The-Air Software Updates

 Over-the-air software updates add functionality, enhance performance, and improve the driving experience of Tesla vehicles.
 Similarly to how you receive updates to your smartphone, Model S owners receive updates to their car remotely without visiting a service center.
 The ability to receive these updates is free for the life of the vehicle.
-Software update 7.0 included Autopilot capabilities.
-This is just one example of how the entire Tesla fleet can receive an update and provide revolutionary new features for the owner in just a few hours.

 Model S Specs

-- Free long distance travel using Tesla's Supercharger network
+- Access to Tesla's expanding Supercharger network

 - Mobile connector with 110 volt, 240 volt, and J1772 adapters

-- 17" capacitive touchscreen with digital instrument cluster
+- 17" capacitive touchscreen

 - Onboard maps and navigation with free updates for 7 years